The Thread of Art: Story

-During the story, Luna and Vincent find themselves in surreal situations, often helping the artists they meet complete their famous works or get out of trouble, meeting various historical figures that artists portrayed or that had some influence over artists' work, like Marie de' Medici, Louis XIV of France and Jean-Paul Marat.
+During the story, Luna and Vincent find themselves in surreal situations, often helping the artists they meet complete their famous works or get out of trouble, meeting various historical figures that artists portrayed or that had some influence over artists' work, like Marie de' Medici, Louis XIV, and Jean-Paul Marat.
 Salvador Dalí appears briefly in the chapter in which Luna and Vincent meet René Magritte.

 After meeting Picasso in Nazi-occupied Paris, Luna and Vincent take him to see the paintings in Lascaux Cave.
 It is revealed that the prehistoric man who painted them was Picasso's ancestor.
 After taking a train with Picasso to Gare d'Orsay railway station, Luna and Vincent wake up in the Musée d'Orsay in the present day.
 Luna tells what she dreamed about to a museum guard, who tells her that she is not the first to tell him something like that and that Musée d'Orsay is a place of magic.
 Upon exiting the museum, Luna and Vincent once again see the red thread.